Choosing youth hockey sticks is uniquely challenging.

-What I particularly like about the NHL 1090 Phantom street hockey stick is that it has two size options – 40 and 48 inches.
-These sizes are nice for younger and older kids respectively.
+I particularly like the NHL 1090 Phantom street hockey stick because it has two size options – 40 and 48 inches.
+These sizes are nice for younger and older kids, respectively.

 The Phantom street hockey stick also features a hefty poplar/birch shaft paired with an ABS blade.
 The wood should make the shaft pretty tough, though this stick all in all isn’t super-durable.